Here's How Your Trade OPKO Health Inc. (OPK) Aggressively Right Now

 OPK’s Market Performance

-OPK stocks went down by -2.24% for the week, with a monthly drop of -4.39% and a quarterly performance of -21.19%, while its annual performance rate touched -35.38%.
-The volatility ratio for the week stands at 6.77% while the volatility levels for the past 30 days are set at 6.20% for OPKO Health Inc..
-The simple moving average for the period of the last 20 days is -2.96% for OPK stocks with a simple moving average of -19.53% for the last 200 days.
+OPK stocks went up by 19.87% for the week, with a monthly jump of 13.68% and a quarterly performance of -6.27%, while its annual performance rate touched -22.89%.
+The volatility ratio for the week stands at 6.15% while the volatility levels for the past 30 days are set at 6.37% for OPKO Health Inc..
+The simple moving average for the period of the last 20 days is 17.50% for OPK stocks with a simple moving average of -1.11% for the last 200 days.

 Analysts’ Opinion of OPK